AgPipeline/drone-makeflow/README.md

 ```

 Finally we run the container mounting our source and destination folders, as well as indicating the name of the orthomosaic file and the name of the shapefile.
+You will need to have Docker running at this point.
 ```bash
 docker run --rm -v "${PWD}/inputs:/scif/data/odm_workflow/images" -v "${PWD}/outputs:/output" agdrone/canopycover-workflow:latest run short_workflow orthomosaic plot_shapes.shp
 ```